lu7did/ADX-rp2040/README.md

 # Hardware

 I started the porting of the firmware assuming an ADX transceiver board, no more but no less features, but being powered by a Raspberry Pico board; the porting of the software was a great deal of a learning curve not only for the rp2040 architecture being different from the ATMEGA382p and being more powerful, but also a substantially different build chain which in some cases is implementing partially some features.
 For migration purposed the Raspberry Pi Pico board was used.

 ![ADX2PDX](docs/PDX_ADX2PDX.jpeg "ADX2PDX daughter board")

-Although the first version of the new transceiver board was made after a wired (but functional) version of it Barb helped very substantially by creating the
-PCB design for the ADX2PDX board (included in this site).
+Although the first version of the new transceiver board was made after a wired (but functional) version of it Barb helped very substantially by creating the PCB design for the ADX2PDX board (included in this site).

 The ADX2PDX daughter board connect with an ADX board with minimal modifications using the Arduino Nano socket and provides a functionality similar to the main board.

 This approach allows an existing ADX board to be upgraded with the new processor but to develop either a wired prototype or a custom board using the rp2040 processor instead of the ATMEGA328p are also options.

 ![PDX wired prototype](docs/PDX_wiredprototype.jpeg "PDX wired prototype")

 ```
 Warning!
-At this time the ADX 2 PDX board is under test, the TFT LCD display and serial debug shown in the picture are for development purposes only and aren't
+At this time the ADX 2 PDX board is under test, the unit test of the firmware has been conducted with a full wired
+version of the transceiver shown in a picture above.
+The TFT LCD display and serial debug shown in the picture are for development
-supported by the distributed firmware.
+ purposes only and aren't supported by the distributed firmware.
 ```

 # Firmware